 Additionally, while realizing that the academic experience is a primary driver, we understand that it is important for students to thrive both inside and outside the classroom.
 To that end, the College has a variety of programming for the student life experience outside of the classroom.
 A student who performs well inside the classroom and has an enjoyable experience outside of the classroom is most likely to continue their academic pursuits.
 We encourage participation in extracurricular activities so as to build connections and support across campus.
 Every four years, we conduct a quality of life survey to garner levels of student satisfaction and identify improvements that can be made to enhance this area of student life.

 The federal government requires institutions of higher education to report their six-year graduation rate as another metric of student achievement.
+There are multiple measures of graduation rates available, and Millsaps has chosen to use the Integrated Postsecondary Education Data System (IPEDS) calculation.
 This calculation captures the percentage of a first year class, or cohort, who start with an institution as first-time first-year students and who remain with that institution and receive their degree within a six-year time frame.
-For a liberal arts institution like Millsaps with a high level of academic rigor and extensive student support structure, one would anticipate a six year graduation rate of at least 85-90%.
-Our annual average for the last five years (through May of 2015) is 66.2%.
-While significantly above the national and state levels mentioned below, this is below the mark and the focus of significant rebuilding to drive necessary improvements on behalf of our students.
+Our goal is that 70% of our undergraduate students graduate within six years.
+Our annual average for the last five years (through May of 2020) is 68.1%.
+Although the six-year graduation rates of the last two cohorts have been higher than the prior two cohorts, this is below our goal of 70% and the focus of significant rebuilding to drive necessary improvements on behalf of our students.